Rakesh Jhunjhunwala

+In October 2024, his wife, Rekha Jhunjhunwala, was ranked 28th on the Forbes list of India’s 100 richest tycoons, with a net worth of $9.3 billion.

 Early life and education

-Jhunjhunwala was born on 5 July 1960 and grew up in a Rajasthani Marwari family, in Mumbai.
-His father Radheshyam Jhunjhunwala worked as a Commissioner of Income Tax.
-His surname indicates that his ancestors belonged to Jhunjhunu in Rajasthan.
+Jhunjhunwala was born on 5 July 1960 in a Marwari Agarwal Bania family His surname indicates that his ancestors belonged to Jhunjhunu in Rajasthan.
 He graduated from Sydenham College and thereafter enrolled at the Institute of Chartered Accountants of India.

 Career

 Jhunjhunwala's interest in stock markets arose when he observed his father discussing the markets with his friends.
 While his father guided him on the markets, he never gave him money to invest and forbade him from asking friends for money.
-With his savings at hand, Rakesh investing early when in college.
+With his savings at hand, Rakesh invested early while in college.
 Beginning with ₹5,000 capital in 1985, Jhunjhunwala's first big profit came in the form of ₹5 lakh in 1986.
 Between 1986 and 1989, he earned almost ₹20–25 lakh profit.
 By 2022, his investment had grown to ₹11,000 crores.
-As of 2021, his biggest investment was in Titan Company which is worth ₹7,294.8 crore.
+As of 2021, his biggest investment was in Titan Company which was worth ₹7,294.8 crore.

 He managed his own portfolio as a partner in his asset management firm, Rare Enterprises.
 Besides being an active investor, Jhunjhunwala was the chairman of Aptech and Hungama Digital Media Entertainment and sat on the board of directors of Prime Focus Limited, Geojit Financial Services, Bilcare Limited, Praj Industries, Provogue, Concord Biotech, Innovasynth Technologies (I) Limited, Mid Day Multimedia Limited, Nagarjuna Construction Company, Viceroy Hotels, and Tops Security Limited.

 He was also a member of the Board of Advisors of India's International Movement to Unite Nations (I.I.M.U.N.).

-In 2013, Jhunjhunwala bought 6 of the 12 units of Ridgeway apartments at Malabar Hill from Standard Chartered bank for ₹ 176 crore.
+In 2013, Jhunjhunwala bought 6 of the 12 units of Ridgeway apartments at Malabar Hill from Standard Chartered Bank for ₹ 176 crore.
 Later in 2017, he bought the other 6 apartments in the building from HSBC for ₹ 195 crore.
 In 2021, he commenced the construction of his new 70,000 square feet 13-storey home after the demolition of the old building.